quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part59_A_Unifying_Algo.md

 Background context: All planning methods rely on computing value functions to improve policies.
 These value functions are computed by updates or backup operations applied to simulated experience.
 The goal is to predict future rewards based on current states and actions, which helps in improving the policy over time.
 :p What role do value functions play in state-space planning?
 ??x
 Value functions play a crucial role in state-space planning as they help in predicting the long-term consequences of actions taken from given states.
 These values are computed through backup operations that use simulated experience to update the approximate value function, thereby improving the policy.
-For example, in dynamic programming, value backups can be performed using formulas like \( V(s) \leftarrow V(s) + \alpha [r + \gamma V(s')] - V(s) \). x??
+For example, in dynamic programming, value backups can be performed using formulas like $V(s) \leftarrow V(s) + \alpha [r + \gamma V(s')] - V(s)$. x??

 ---